- Overview of the Newport Pagnall Anstees

 In 1737, Joseph Anstee married Sarah Allebone in Astwood, both were of Newport Pagnell (Joseph was a baker) and they had children:

-- William (b 1742 married Hannah Harris in Newport Pagnell in 1770 and became a victualler – he died soon after in 1772);
+- William Anstee (b 1742 married Hannah Harris in Newport Pagnell in 1770 and became a victualler.
+They had daughters in Newport Pagnall Sarah Anstee (b 1771) and Ann Anstee (b 1772).
+William Anstee died in 1772);

 Then in 1775, Joseph Anstee married Ann Naisby in Newport Pagnell.
 They had children: